Written by Rachael Kraft (Last Updated 3/9/2023)

 Camping or attending weekend events is a ton of fun, but you should think about where you plan to sleep once the sun sets.
-If you want a squishy mattress, then a gooseneck horse trailer is best.
+If you want a mattress to get a good night's rest (or, a quick show day nap), then a gooseneck horse trailer is best.
 Many people choose to put a mattress in the gooseneck area for comfortable sleeping.

 There are a few bumper pull trailers, like our one-horse living quarters trailer, that have sleeping quarters in the front, but this is not common.
 You’d be much better off packing a tent and some blow up air mattresses.